top of page

 Polis Loizou, author of A Good Year

 'A sad but uplifting novel about a young couple's immigration struggles and love for their cultural heritage . . .
-Eva Asprakis is a gifted writer, and Thirty-Eight Days of Rain deserve attention for its focus on the problems of young-adult émigrés'
+Eva Asprakis is a gifted writer, and Thirty-Eight Days of Rain deserves attention for its focus on the problems of young-adult émigrés'

 Alicia Rudnicki for IndieReader